WaleAdelanwa/Patient-charge-predict/README.md

 # Wale-Adelanwa
-This repository contains my personal projects as well as collaborative projects
+This repository contains my personal project on predicting the patient hospital charges It is useful for an health insurance company for improving their cashflow forcasting by better predicting patient charges